emadak47/Battleship/README.md

 # Function Description:
+* Streamin.cpp:
+1- read_input(): To read input from the input files for each player.
+It also stores input in data structure.

+* Game_Setting.cpp:
-1- Begin_Attack(): returns which player starts the attack based on random computer selection.
+1- Begin_Attack(): returns which player starts the attack based on a random computer selection.

-2- CheckValid(): returns true if the inputted cooridinate for the hidden ship is valid.
-It will cross check the availability of the spaces with all previously inputted coordinates.
-If there is any overlap, the progeam will ask the user to input new coordinates.
-(File input)

-3- Win_Game(): will be called every round to check if any ships are left.
-If not then the player with ships still unsunken is declared the winner.
-Each player will ultimately recive a report on their own output file, detailing the final condition of their hidden grid and also the reslut of the game.
-(File output)
+2- Initialise_Record_Grid(): To initialise the printed grid (all * at first).
+3- Initialise_Ship_Grid(): To initialise the hidden grid (all zeros at first).

+* Game_Play.cpp:
+1- CheckHit_Miss(): returns true if ship input coordinate at run time hit a ship.
+2- CheckValid(): returns true if a square in the hidden grid is not occupied by another ship.
+3- Possible_Shio_Expand(): return true if it is possible for a ship to expand in a specified direction.
-4- CheckHit_Miss(): return true if the attack records a hit, and false otherwise.
+4- Win_Game(): return true if all ships have been sunken in the hidden grid.

-5- UpdateGrid(): will update and then display the 'printed' grid of each player.
-The grid keeps record of all the user's past targets.
-(Data structure for storing game status + Dynamic memory managment).
+5- Print_Attack_Record(): To print the record grid for each player before each round.
+6- Expand_Ship(): To expand a ship on the hidden grid in a specified direction.

+* LinkedList.cpp:
+1- delete_list(): To delete linked list and free memory.
+2- Build_linked_list(): To build a linked list forward.
+3- Search_History(): To search a linked list for an specific entry.

+* Streamout.cpp:
+1- print_output(): To print the linked list of a player (a recrod of all his moves) and to print his recrod grid.
+2- print_list(): To print the linked list of a player.

 Reference: https://www.thesprucecrafts.com/the-basic-rules-of-battleship-411069